async-graphql/async-graphql/docs/en/src/cursor_connections.md

 It is simple to define a cursor connection in `Async-GraphQL`

 1. Implement `async_graphql::DataSource` and write the `query_operation` function.
-2. Call `DataSource::query` in the field's resolve function and return the result.
+2. Call `DataSource::query` in the field's resolver function and return the result.

 Here is a simple data source that returns continuous integers: